gabx/accelerometers/README.md

 --- write some code ---
 R> load.project()
 ```
-This above commands will create the whole directory structure for your project.
+These above commands will create the whole directory structure for your project.

 Most important folders: